GoInterject/GoInterject.github.io/wIndex/ReportCalc.md

 ---
 title: ReportCalc()
 layout: custom
-keywords: [ReportCalc, function]
+keywords: [ReportCalc, calculation, event, trigger, function, formula]
-description: The ReportCalc function executes a calculation of formulas in a worksheet or workbook when triggered upon a designated [event](wIndex/Event-Functions-Landing.html).
+description: The ReportCalc function executes a calculation of formulas in a worksheet or workbook when triggered upon a designated event.
 ---
+* * *

 ##  Function Summary

 The ReportCalc function executes a calculation of formulas in a worksheet or workbook when triggered upon a designated [event](wIndex/Event-Functions-Landing.html).

 Note: The latest version of the Interject Add-In will automatically perform a recalculation on the workbook whenever the pull, save, or drill window is displayed.

 For an example of this function, see [Lab Create: Hiding Rows & Columns](/wGetStarted/L-Create-HideRowCol.html).